ellington-project/ellington/README.md

 *Note: id3v2 supports multiple comments for each mp3 file.
 Ellington, unfortunately, can only see/write one comment per file.
 If you find that ellington does not write metadata for a particular mp3 file, try deleting all the comments and, using your tag editor of choice, add a single comment containing an Ellington default data string*

+## Debugging

+By default, *Ellington* is quite conservative in what it prints.
+In order to get it to log more, export the following environment variable as follows:

+    RUST_LOG=info

 ## Feature Targets

 **0.1.0**: (current master)